 Common to all of these safety standards is a risk-based approach to determine the criticality and potential hazards associated with key system functions.
 The primary goal of these standards is to prevent the failure of a system or device that could cause injury, harm or death.
 If a failure is unavoidable, then the system should fail gracefully.

-ISO 26262 complements good systems engineering practices by requiring that hardware and software safety concerns be addressed and documented in a systematic way throughout the product life cycle.
-In the past, safety design was considered part of a general requirements activity.
-But merely identifying and tracing requirements in the software and hardware teams are not enough.
-The common practice of hardware and software teams working in silos will not guarantee the kind of safety coverage required by ISO 26262.
+ISO 26262 complements good systems engineering practices by requiring that hardware and software safety concerns be addressed and documented in a systematic way throughout the development lifecycle.
+In the past, safety design was considered part of general requirements activity.
+But merely identifying and tracing requirements in the software and hardware teams is not enough.
+The common practice of hardware and software teams working in silos will not guarantee the level of safety coverage required by ISO 26262.

 How can the problem be resolved?

-Tool qualification depends upon how the tool is used, which in turn determines what impact the tool could have on safety.
+Tool qualification depends upon how the tool is used, which in turn determines what impact it could have on safety.
 For example, depending upon its usage, can the tool introduce a hardware defect or software bug into the system?
-How the tool is used within a tool chain will determine the probability that an error introduced by the tool will be detected.
+How the tool is used within a tool chain will also determine the probability that an error introduced by the tool will be detected.

 A confidence level is assigned to a given tool, or a flow within a tool, based upon the probability that it will insert or cause an error, combined with the likelihood that the error will be detected during the development process.
 The importance of the tool confidence level is that it will determine the cost an organization must invest in tool qualification.

-As with other standards, implementing the ISO 26262 process requires iteration through a number of basic steps:
+As with other standards, implementing the ISO 26262 process requires iteration of a number of basic steps:

 This holistic approach to functional safety exemplifies several key elements of good system engineering processes: collaboration, traceability, validation and verification (V&V), risk analysis and mitigation, and careful integration within the tool chain.

-To learn more about how teams creating products for any safety-critical industry can lower the costs and risks of complying with functional safety standards, CLICK HERE
+Watch our webinar, “Jama ISO 26262 Certification and Best Practices for Development,” to learn more about how teams creating products for any safety-critical industry can lower the costs and risks of complying with functional safety standards.